 Netsuke | 根付

 A common find when rooting around at Tokyo flea markets or overcrowded antique shops, netsuke are small sculptures, intricately carved and used with kimonos.
 Invented in the 17th century, they acted as toggles on sagemono—the bags worn around the neck by those wearing kimonos.
 Popular during the Edo period, the name means ‘root’ and ‘attach’ and was a fastener, often carved with patterns or as an animal/figure.
 Similarly, okimono are simple and purely decorative versions made by the same artists.
-Depending on the detail and quality they can be picked up pretty reasonably and make great souvenirs due to their size!
-One thing to keep in mind with these cute trinkets is that they were often made of ivory, which is obviously not ideal.
+Depending on the detail and quality, they can be picked up pretty reasonably.

 Tsuba | 鍔 or 鐔